How to spot stolen goods in online stores - NewsBreak

 Meta, corporate owners of Facebook, has a long list of prohibited items on Facebook Marketplace, including anything that’s been stolen.

-Businesses trying to sell products there will be initially checked, but Meta requires everyday users to police the marketplace once the product is listed.More police funding in San Francisco’s plan to combat crime
+Businesses trying to sell products there will be initially checked, but Meta requires everyday users to police the marketplace once the product is listed.Motorcyclist killed after being hit in Midwest City

 They say it’s up to everyone to report suspicious products to the company and police.